aleneum/kogniserver/README.md

 kogniserver(asyncio) started...
 ```

-If you use the standard configuration, files will be hosted under `$prefix/var/www/kogniserver` and can be reached via
+If you use the standard configuration, files will be hosted under `/install/path/var/www/kogniserver` and can be reached via
 `http://localhost:8181`.

 ### What now?

-If you plan to write applications in javascript, head over to [KogniJS-Framework](http://github.com/aleneum/kognijs-rsb).
+If you plan to write applications in javascript, head over to the [KogniJS-Framework](http://github.com/aleneum/kognijs-rsb).